ayerdelen/color-flipper/README.md

 ## I've learned:
 - Generating random numbers and use them
 - Create another function to be more functionality
+- setInterval() and clearInterval() logic

 ## I've added:
 - Copy button so that the random hex code can be copied.
+- Discotize button that changing background color until I stop it with stop button.

 ![.](ss.png)